mhhollomon/codevamping-blog/content/page/comment-systems-for-static-websites.md

 Below is a list - by no means complete - of the systems for doing comments on a static website.
 In the end, they all amount to the same thing; using a server to serve comments.
-The differences are all around whose server are you using.
+The differences are all around who's server are you using.

 For each system, I try to give a neutral description.
 Afterwards, in italics, I've given my very subjective opinions.
 Those should be taken with a grain of